prosekit/prosekit/packages/extensions/README.md

 [![npm](https://img.shields.io/npm/v/@prosekit/extensions)](https://www.npmjs.com/package/@prosekit/extensions)

 A collection of common extensions for [ProseKit](https://prosekit.dev), the toolkit for building rich text editors on the web.
-Each feature — bold, italic, headings, lists, links, tables, code blocks, and many more — ships as its own entry point, so you only bundle what you use.
+Each feature (bold, italic, headings, lists, links, tables, code blocks, and many more) ships as its own entry point, so you only bundle what you use.

 ```ts
 import { defineBold } from '@prosekit/extensions/bold'